-- B. Quality of Design and Integration of the Project with Surrounding Uses.
-High quality and creative design is required.
-Projects that demonstrate functional and visual compatibility and incorporate creative design elements are required.
+- Quality of Design and Integration of the Project with Surrounding Uses.
+High quality and creative design are required.
+Projects must demonstrate functional and visual compatibility and incorporate creative design elements.
 Please refer to the City's Downtown Design Standards attached in the Appendices for additional detail.
-Submittal of a conceptual site layout and/or preliminary design concepts is encouraged. - C. Unit Mix.
+Submittal of a conceptual site layout and/or preliminary design concept is encouraged. - Unit Mix.
 The City seeks projects which provide units for different household sizes.
-Projects will be evaluated based not only on the number of units proposed through each submittal, but also in the number of bedrooms, bathrooms and square footage of each unit.
-Proposals that include a mix of studio, one, and two bedroom units are most preferred, however a proposal that includes specific type(s) of units or populations served (for example, a senior housing proposal that includes studio and one bedroom apartments) will also be considered.
+Projects will be evaluated based not only on the number of units proposed through each submittal, but also on the number of bedrooms and bathrooms and the square footage of each unit.
+Proposals that include a mix of studio, one-, two- and three-bedroom units are most preferred, however a proposal that includes specific type(s) of units or populations served (for example, a workforce housing proposal that includes two and three-bedroom apartments) will also be considered.

-- D. Focus on Rental Units.
-The city has a goal of encouraging affordable housing and adding as many affordable units as possible with this project including at least 10% and preferably closer to 20% of the units for those at or below 30% AMI.
-For this reason, this project is anticipated to only include rental units.
-This does not absolutely preclude a proposal with ownership units, but the project in our estimation lends itself to rental units only. - E. Number of Units.
-The City desires projects that propose the greatest number of units, balanced with affordability, quality design, and diversity of unit sizes. - F. Strength of the Development Team.
-Project submittals will be evaluated on the proven ability of the developer and team members (including the architect, general contractor, other contractors, and additional key personnel) to successfully develop high-quality, high-density housing developments in an urban setting.
+- Number of Units.
+The City desires the greatest number of units, balanced with affordability, quality design, and diversity of unit sizes. - Strength of the Development Team.
+Project submittals will be evaluated on the proven ability of the developer(s) and team members (including the architect, general contractor, other contractors, and additional key personnel) to successfully develop high-quality, high-density housing developments in an urban setting.
 Experience successfully working to build affordable housing in King County will be a plus.
 Evidence of this ability shall be demonstrated by the success and quality of previous comparable developments including design, timely completion of projects within budget, and ongoing property management (for rentals).

 Factors such as the team's record of performance on similar development projects including quality of work, industrial safety records, cooperation, responsiveness, labor force management, and other managerial considerations will be taken into account in reviewing proposals.
-Also to be considered is the organization of the project team, and its ability to work with other contractors/developers/consultants in partnership to design and develop the site.
-Submittals should demonstrate a sound approach for coordinating the site design with the City, including development and installation of infrastructure and utilities, and compatibility of other adjacent sites.
+The organization of the project team and its ability to work with other contractors/developers/consultants in partnership to design and develop the site will also be considered.
+Submittals should demonstrate a sound approach for coordinating the site design with the City, including development and installation of infrastructure and utilities and compatibility of other adjacent sites.

-Other areas to be considered in evaluating the strength of the development team include the depth of experience of the team members and the use, if feasible, of Minority/Women Owned businesses as part of the development team.
+Other areas to be considered in evaluating the strength of the development team include the depth of experience of the team members and the use, if feasible, of minority/womenowned businesses as part of the development team.

-G. Soundness of the Financial Proposal.
-Projects will be evaluated on the capability of the development team to secure financing and resources necessary to complete the proposed project in a timely manner and within budget.
-This will include an evaluation of the developer's ability to guide this project though the state and county funding cycles as well as the Low Income Tax Credit process and a track record of bringing investors and lenders to the table to help finance this project.
+Soundness of the Financial Proposal.
+Projects will be evaluated on the proposed purchase price of the property and the capability of the development team to secure financing and resources necessary to complete the proposed project in a timely manner and within budget.
+This will include an evaluation of the developer's ability to guide this project though the state and county funding cycles as well as the Low Income Tax Credit process and a track record of bringing investors and lenders to the table to help finance projects.

 Construction and operating budgets shall be submitted with all proposals that demonstrate the feasibility of the proposed financing package and construction budgets to complete the proposed development and achieve the affordability levels.
-Project submittals shall also include documentation that the necessary financing would be available for the development, construction, completion and management of the proposed project, or certification from the chief financial officer or an independent accountant for the developer stating that the developer and the development team have adequate financial resources and project equity to develop, construct, complete and manage the proposed project.
+Project submittals shall also include documentation that the necessary financing would be available for the development, construction, completion, and management of the proposed project or certification from the chief financial officer or an independent accountant for the developer(s) stating that the developer(s) and the development team have adequate financial resources and project equity to develop, construct, complete, and manage the proposed project.